Deuce (musician): Invincible (2013–2018)

 On January 21, 2014, Deuce confirmed on Twitter that he is collaborating with Blood on the Dance Floor for the second time on a new song called "We're Takin' Over!", and that the artwork for the single was being released the following day.

 On March 28, 2014, Deuce performed for the first time outside of the United States in Moscow, Russia.
 Deuce also performed a new song called "Nightmare" from his upcoming album, and announced that its release would be in the summer.
 In early 2014, Bryan Lay stopped as Deuce's hype man in order to work on his mixtape "Initiation Part 2".
 The two still remain on good terms.
 In May, Deuce announced that longtime collaborator and rapper, Gadjet, would be the new hype man for the band via Instagram.
 Deuce confirmed that Gadjet would make another appearance on his next project.

 On October 31, 2015, Deuce leaked Invincible online to his fans.
 On November 4, 2015, his label took down the album.

 On September 29, 2016, From Ashes to New released a single, "The Last Time", featuring Deuce.

 On December 1, 2017, Deuce released Invincible.
 Invincible in its official form had a different track listing from its older unofficial form.
 Many of the new tracks that comprised the official release were received negatively.
 To compensate for this, tracks cut from the unofficial version of Invincible were then released as the Nightmare EP on March 2, 2018.

+Inactivity and legal issues (2018–present)

 He has been arrested multiple times since 2018 with charges including aggravated harassment, resisting arrest, assault of a public safety officer and theft.

 Deuce has been on hiatus for several years and has not performed live since 2014.
 However, Deuce still regularly communicates with his fans on Twitter.
 He claims to be actively working on music, and says to expect something new coming in the near future.